Cyphosperma tanga

 Cyphosperma tanga is a species of flowering plant in the family Arecaceae.
-It is found only in Fiji.
+It is a tree endemic to Fiji, known only from Mount Tomanivi on Viti Levu.
 Cutting by the Forestry Department resulted in the serious depletion of one subpopulation in 1970 and also continues to affect another more recently discovered subpopulation.
 Seed crops of reasonable size appear to be extremely infrequent and it is threatened by habitat loss.

+The species was first described as Taveunia tanga by H.E.Moore in 1965.
+In 1977 Moore placed the species in genus Cyphosperma as C. tanga.